aosabook/500lines/functionalDB/chapter.md

 * creating an initial empty layer with no data
 * creating a set of empty indexes
-* settings its top-id and curr-time to be 0 and its curr-time to be 0
+* settings its top-id and curr-time to be 0
 ````clojure
 (defn ref? [attr] (= :db/ref (:type (meta attr))))